top of page

 Doing drag since 2013, Star is nothing less than royalty within Charleston’s very vibrant drag community.
 But she is not alone.
 Shesha Mansion, Mira Shatter, and Electra Lyte are all here to provide the same.

-And this is despite a rather spotted history.
+And this is despite a rather spotted history of support from the Charleston community.

 A leopard-print history

 As of 2019, only 4 percent of South Carolina’s population identifies as a part of the LGBTQ, ranking 41st in LGBTQ representation in the United States.
-Within that 4 percent, the number of drag performers is limited.
-However, Charleston’s drag scene seems to be an outlier.
+The number of drag performers is unknown and quite small, but Charleston’s drag scene remains a vibrant one.

-The government's actions against the LGBTQ community as well as the drag community stem from a bill put into law in 1868.
-This ordinance prohibited anyone from dressing as a gender other than their own and banned what was then known as cross-dressing.
+The state's actions against the LGBTQ community stem from an 1868 law specifically targeting drag queens.
+The ordinance prohibited anyone from dressing as a gender other than their own and banned what was then known as cross-dressing.
 South Carolina consistently ranks among the lowest for hospitability toward LGBTQ individuals and families.

-Called the “Defense of Children’s Innocence Act,” the bill has nothing to do with children.
+The Charleston queens are incensed at the idea of the bill, which has been named the “Defense of Children’s Innocence Act,” but has nothing to do with children.

-Kymmya Starr claps back at any accusations of kids being brought to drag shows in some sort of indoctrination.
+Kymmya Starr claps back at any accusations of kids being brought to drag shows as some "sort of indoctrination."

 “Drag is a form of creative expression, and just like dance, fashion, and music, it is protected by the First Amendment.
 It’s a fundamental principle of our democracy that the government can’t discriminate against people — or silence them — based on the content of their speech,” according to the South Carolina ACLU.